Table of Contents

 Timber is defined as the structural wood that is used in construction or in other engineering fields from historical time.

 The problem can be solved by adopting a suitable method of timbering.
 Timbering of trenches, sometimes also known as shoring consists of providing timber planks or boards and struts to give temporary support to the sides of the trench.

-2. Timbering of Trenches
+1. Timbering of Trenches

-1. Stay bracing.
+a.
+Stay bracing.

-2. Box sheeting
+b.
+Box sheeting

-3. Vertical sheeting
+c.
+Vertical sheeting

-4. Runner system
+d.
+Runner system

-5. Sheet piling.
+e.
+Sheet piling.

-2.1.
+a.
 Stay bracing

-This method is used for supporting the sides or a bench excavated in fairly firm soil when the depth of excavation does not exceed about 2 meters.
+This method is used for supporting the sides of a bench excavated in fairly firm soil when the depth of excavation does not exceed about 2 meters.
 The method consists of placing vertical sheets (called sheathing) or polling boards opposite each other against the two walls of the trench and holding them in position by one or two rows of struts.
 The sheets are placed at an interval of 2 to 4 meters and generally, they extend to the full height of the trench.

-2.2.
+b.
 Box Sheeting

-The box-like structure, consisting of vertical sheets placed very near to each other (sometimes touching each other) and keeping them in position by longitudinal rows (usually two) of wales.
-Struts are then provided across the wales.
+The box-like structure consists of vertical sheets placed very near to each other (sometimes touching each other) and keeping them in position by longitudinal rows (usually two) of wales.
+Struts are then provided across Wales.

 Another system of box sheeting is adopted for very loose soils.
 In this system, the sheeting is provided longitudinally, and they are supported by vertical wales and horizontal struts.
 If the height is more, braces are also provided along with struts.

-2.3.
+c.
 Vertical sheeting

 This system is adopted for deep trenches (up to 10 m depth) in soft ground.
-The method is similar to the box sheeting except that the excavation is carried out in stages and at the end of the stage, an offset is provided so that the width of the trench goes on decreasing as the depth increases.
+The method is similar to box sheeting except that the excavation is carried out in stages and at the end of the stage, an offset is provided so that the width of the trench goes on decreasing as the depth increases.

 Each stage is limited to about 3 m in height and the offset may vary from 25 to 50 cm per stage.
-For each stage, separate vertical sheeting, supported by horizontal wailings and struts are provided.
+For each stage, separate vertical sheeting, supported by horizontal wailings and struts is provided.

 |Read More: Systems of Plumbing|

-2.4.
+d.
 Runner System

 This system is used in extremely loose and soft ground, which needs immediate support as excavation progresses.
-The system is similar to vertical sheeting of box system, except that in the place of vertical sheeting, runners, made of long thick wooden sheets or planks with an iron shoe at the ends, are provided.
+The system is similar to the vertical sheeting of the box system, except that in the place of vertical sheeting, runners, made of long thick wooden sheets or planks with an iron shoe at the ends, are provided.
 Wales and struts are provided as usual.

 These runners are driven about 30 cm in advance of the progress of the work, by hammering.

-2.5.
+e.
 Sheet Piling